BhavyaKonagala/SCT_ML_2/README.md

 # SCT_ML_2
+🧠 Customer Segmentation Using K-Means Clustering
-A Machine Learning project using K-Means clustering to segment customers based on age, income, and spending score.
-Includes Elbow method and 2D/3D visualizations using Matplotlib and Plotly.
+This project segments customers of a retail store using the K-Means clustering algorithm based on their age, annual income, and spending score.
+The goal is to group similar customers for targeted marketing.

+📌 Key Steps:
+Data preprocessing and EDA

+Applied Elbow Method to find optimal clusters

+Implemented K-Means clustering

+Visualized clusters using 2D (Matplotlib) and 3D (Plotly)

+🛠️ Tools Used:
+Python, Pandas, Scikit-learn, Matplotlib, Seaborn, Plotly

+📁 Dataset:
+Mall_Customers.csv from Kaggle
+Customer Segmentation Dataset